 This 70-200mm lens is a G-series lens, meaning it was designed and manufactured entirely by Sony.
 The G-series is their premium line of lenses, and is supposed to offer exceptional image and build quality.
 Judging by the performance of this lens, the G label seems more than appropriate.

 The Sony 70-200mm f/4 is built like a small tank: not very heavy considering what it is, but impressively solid.
 It has an all-metal body with weather sealing, and comes bundled with a metal tripod collar, which is a nice touch.
 The focus and zoom rings are made of textured rubber and they’re both very smooth and pleasant to use.
 Furthermore, there are three focus hold buttons on the barrel, something that clearly shows this is a high-end piece of glass.

-The lens also has optical image stabilization (OSS) built in, and can provide up to four stops of real-world stabilization when used on a 2nd-generation α7-series body.
+The lens also has optical image stabilization (OSS) built in, and can provide up to four stops of real-world stabilization when used on modern Sony cameras with IBIS.
 Other niceties include dedicated switches for focus mode, focus range, OSS, and panning mode.
 These make using the lens everyday much easier and more convenient.